Moot Court Club and Team

 How Does Moot Court Work?

 Moot Court is an academic competition in which students engage in legal/appellate advocacy before a fictional United States Supreme Court.
 Each team consists of two SF State students who argue one constitutional issue apiece.
-In 2018 the American Moot Court Association (AMCA) “case problem” consisted of a fact-pattern involving the 14th Amendment right to Equal Protection and 1st Amendment right to Freedom of Expression (specifically, Affirmative Action and Employee Speech).
+In 2024, the American Moot Court Association (AMCA) “case problem” consisted of a fact-pattern involving the 1st Amendment right to Freedom of Speech and 5th Amendment right against Self-Incrimination.
 Team members prepare “argument outlines” to serve as assistive aids during the competition, which include detailed legal analysis of the applicable controlling law on these constitutional issues.

 During the competition, students present oral argument to a panel of judges who evaluate their performance, both on legal substance and oratorical skill.
 Students must present arguments at least three times, and must argue both sides of the case during the preliminary rounds of the tournament.